 Study Rooms – There are three quiet rooms on the first floor of the Library.
 These rooms are ideal for students who need to study together or who are working on a class project.
 Study rooms are available on a first-come, first-served basis with faculty receiving first priority.
 Students cannot reserve these rooms in advance.
 No sign-in for the room is required.

-Please note: the practice presentation, study, and quiet work area rooms are sometimes used for testing sessions, Learning Commons workshops, Supplemental Instruction Sessions, and meetings for faculty and staff.
+Please note: the practice presentation and study rooms are sometimes used for testing sessions, Learning Commons workshops, Supplemental Instruction Sessions, and meetings for faculty and staff.
 When possible, staff will place signs outside rooms that are reserved for these purposes.